-- 38.1 20 minutes before the start of the formation lap for Race 1 and 40 minutes before the start of the formation lap for Race 2 the pit exit will be opened and cars will be permitted to leave the pit lane to cover a reconnaissance lap.
-At the end of this lap they will stop on the grid in starting order with their engines stopped. - Should they wish to cover more than one reconnaissance lap, this must be done by driving down the pit lane at greatly reduced speed between each of the laps. - Any car, which does not complete a reconnaissance lap and is unable to reach the grid under its own power, will not be permitted to start the race from the grid. - 12 minutes before the start of the formation lap for Race 1 and 32 minutes before the start of the formation lap for Race 2 a warning signal announcing the closing of the pit exit in two minutes will be given. - 10 minutes before the start of the formation lap for Race 1 and 30 minutes before the start of the formation lap for Race 2 the end of the pit lane will be closed and a second warning signal will be given. - Any car which is still in the pit lane can start from the end of the pit lane provided it got there under its own power.
+38.1 20 minutes before the start of the formation lap for the Qualifying Race and the Main Race the pit exit will be opened and cars will be permitted to leave the pit lane to cover a reconnaissance lap.
+At the end of this lap they will stop on the grid instarting order with their engines stopped.

+Should they wish to cover more than one reconnaissance lap, this must be done by driving down the pit lane at greatly reduced speed between each of the laps.

+Any car, which does not complete a reconnaissance lap and is unable to reach the grid under its own power, will not be permitted to start the race from the grid.

+38.2 12 minutes before the start of the formation lap the Qualifying Race and the Main Race a warning signal announcing the closing of the pit exit in two minutes will be given.

+10 minutes before the start of the formation lap for the Qualifying Race and the Main Race the end of the pit lane will be closed and a second warning signal will be given.

+Any car which is still in the pit lane can start from the end of the pit lane provided it got there under its own power.
 If more than one car is affected they must line up in the order in which they arrived in the pit lane.
-However, any car reaching the end of the pit lane after the five minute signal must start behind any car already at the pit exit. - All such cars may then join the race once the whole field has passed the end of the pit lane for the first time after the start. - 38.3 Fuel may not be added to nor removed from a car on the grid. - The approach of the start will be announced by light signals shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the start of the formation lap, each of which will be accompanied by an audible warning. - When the ten minute signal is shown, everybody except drivers, officials and team technical staff must leave the grid. - 38.5 When the three minute signal is shown all cars must have their wheels fitted and resting on their wheels, after this signal wheels may only be removed in the pit lane, or on the grid during a race suspension. - A penalty under Article 15.3 d) will be imposed on any driver whose car did not have all its wheels fully fitted at the three minute signal. - 38.6 When the one minute signal is shown, engines should be started and all team personnel must leave the grid by the time the 15 second signal is given, taking all equipment with them.
-If any team personnel or team equipment remain on the grid after the 15 second signal has been shown, the driver of the car concerned must start the race from the pit lane as specified in Article
+However, any car reaching the end of the pit lane after the five minute signal must start behind any car already at the pit exit.

+All such cars may then join the race once the whole field has passed the end of the pit lane for the first time after the start.

+- 38.3 Fuel may not be added to nor removed from a car on the grid. - 38.4 The approach of the start will be announced by light signals shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the start of the formation lap, each of which will be accompanied by an audible warning.

+When the ten minute signal is shown, everybody except drivers, officials and team technical staff must leave the grid.

+38.5 When the three minute signal is shown all cars must have their wheels fitted and resting on their wheels, after this signal wheels may only be removed in the pit lane, or on the grid during a race suspension.

+A penalty under Article 15.3 d) will be imposed on any driver whose car did not have all its wheels fully fitted at the three minute signal.